ELLIOTTCABLE/Old-World-Paws.c/README.markdown

 It’s Paws, in ISO/IEC 9899:1999.
 That’s C99, for people too lazy to google it.

 ### Status
-- Only compiles under clang on OS X
+- Only known to compile on OS X; almost definitely will not work on Windows
 - cPaws Parser not written, cannot run source files
 - Threading implementation partial, and routine interpreter under heavy development